Attention Capture: Introduction

 \section{Introduction}

 The modern age is brimming with information.
 Yet, our access to it is mediated by platforms which funnel our attention toward algorithmically curated streams of content---articles to digest, videos to watch, feeds to scroll---which we have little control over.
-These platforms, in turn, generate revenue through advertisements; their business, therefore, is to capture, repackage, and monetize attention.\footnote{Platforms are typically paid per `impression' (view) or `click'.
-In the first quarter of 2022, 97\% of Facebook's revenue, 81\% of Google's revenue, and 92\% of Twitter's revenue came from advertising.}
+These platforms, in turn, generate revenue through advertisements; their business, therefore, is to capture, repackage, and monetize attention.

-Motivated by these developments, we study the extent to which information can be used to capture attention.
+Motivated by these developments,\footnote{Platforms are typically paid per `impression' (view) or `click'.
+In the first quarter of 2022, 97\% of Facebook's revenue, 81\% of Google's revenue, and 92\% of Twitter's revenue came from advertising.} we study the extent to which information can be used to capture attention.
 A designer (they) controls a decision maker's (DM, she) knowledge of an uncertain state by choosing some dynamic information structure which specifies, for each history of past messages, a distribution over future messages.
-The DM values information instrumentally\footnote{Information can, of course, have noninstrumental value e.g., \cite{kreps1978temporal} and more recently \cite*{ely2015suspense,corrao2022adversarial}in Section \ref{sec:noninstrumental} we study optimal attention capture when information is valued noninstrumentally.} and, at each point in time, chooses between observing more information and stopping to act.
+The DM values information instrumentally\footnote{Information can, of course, have noninstrumental value e.g., \cite{kreps1978temporal}.
+In Section \ref{sec:noninstrumental} we study optimal attention capture when information is valued noninstrumentally in the sense of \cite*{ely2015suspense}.} and, at each point in time, chooses between observing more information and stopping to act.
 On some paths of realized messages, the DM might become quickly become confident and stop to act; on other paths, she might observe contradictory signals and so finds it worthwhile to wait for more information.
 Hence, dynamic information structures induce distributions over the DM's optimal stopping times.
 How should a designer who values attention provide information over time?

-Our contribution is to give a relatively complete characterization of (i) all stopping times achievable through information and properties of dynamic information structures which implement them; (ii) dynamic information structures which optimally capture attention; (iii) the requisite degree of intertemporal commitment; (iv) optimal dynamic information when the designer values both attention and persuasion; and (v) optimal attention capture when information is valued noninstrumentally.
+Our contribution is to give a relatively complete characterization of (i) all stopping times achievable through information and properties of dynamic information structures which implement them; (ii) dynamic information structures which optimally capture attention via a characterization of the convex-order frontier and etxreme-points of feasbile stopping times; (iii) the requisite degree of intertemporal commitment (none); (iv) optimal attention capture when information is valued noninstrumentally; and (v) optimal dynamic information when the designer values both attention and persuasion separably.